elwizard33/Cyberpanel-Server-Wizard-Cleanup/docs/src/content/docs/email-security.md

 - Rejects dangerous paths (`/etc/shadow`, `/etc/passwd`), pipeline downloads (`curl |`), excessive heredocs
 - Dry-run marks success without execution
 - AI refinement (if enabled) proposes a single-line replacement executed only if also safe

+Execution output and return codes are captured to a JSON log when `--log-dir` is provided.
+The CLI will display the log path, and the run will be recorded into the chat history DB (session `email-troubleshooting`).

 ## AI Integration